Franciscan Pottery -

 Sadly, when the Grants' influenced waned, so did the product ranges, leaving the firm open to takeover.
 By 1979, Wedgwood did the dirty - eventually closing down all local production.

-Having no regard for tradition they took the cream of the range away to make in merry old England, where they still make it to this day.
+Having no regard for tradition they took the cream of the range away to make in merry old England, where they still made it untill the group went into administration a few years ago.